Copyright 2024 - County of Lancaster, PA -- LCYIC, Drew Fredericks

 Prison Rape Elimination Act (PREA)

 In order to demonstrate compliance with PREA, juvenile facilities such as the Youth Intervention Center must be audited every three years.
 The Youth Intervention Center was first audited by a U.S. Department of Justice-certified PREA auditor on October 27, 28, 29, 2014.
 This audit revealed that the Youth Intervention Center met all the standards to prevent, detect and respond to prison rape, and exceeded the standards in resident reporting requirements.
 Our most recent PREA audit occurred in October 2022.
-2014 PREA Audit Report 2016 PREA Audit Report 2019 PREA Audit Report 2022 PREA Audit Report 2014 PREA Annual Report 2015 PREA Annual Report 2016 PREA Annual Report 2017 PREA Annual Report 2018 PREA Annual Report 2019 PREA Annual Report 2020 PREA Annual Report 2021 PREA Annual Report 2022 PREA Annual Report Facility PREA Policy Reporting Abuse Data Review for Corrective Action Publication PREA Information for Volunteers
+2014 PREA Audit Report 2016 PREA Audit Report 2019 PREA Audit Report 2022 PREA Audit Report 2014 PREA Annual Report 2015 PREA Annual Report 2016 PREA Annual Report 2017 PREA Annual Report 2018 PREA Annual Report 2019 PREA Annual Report 2020 PREA Annual Report 2021 PREA Annual Report 2022 PREA Annual Report 2023 PREA Annual Report Facility PREA Policy Reporting Abuse Data Review for Corrective Action Publication PREA Information for Volunteers

 Youth Intervention Center